Nurturing passion for medicine - early

 Fueling a passion for medicine through entrepreneurship

-That’s when she met BETA Camp.
+That’s when she discovered Prequel's Fall Program (formerly BETA Camp).

-During BETA Camp, she didn’t go for a medical company.
-Anagha and her team launched Media Curators, a platform connecting teens with social media skills to small businesses that need help marketing to GenZ.
+During Prequel, she didn’t just intern at a medical company.
+Anagha and her team launched Media Curators, a platform designed to bridge the gap between teens with social media skills and small businesses that need help marketing to Gen Z. This hands-on entrepreneurial venture proved to be a pivotal experience.

 “When I was 10, I wanted to join a college-level neuropsychology club,” says Anagha.
 They doubted her maturity level and declined her request to join.